Eucalyptus gunnii: Distribution and habitat

 Cider gum is native to woodland in Tasmania, where it occurs on the plains and slopes of the central plateaux and dolerite mountains at altitudes up to about 1100 m, with isolated occurrences south of Hobart.
-It grows in higher altitudes where the summers are mild and winters cold with many frost and heavy snow, and anuual average rainfall is about 1800 mm.
+It grows in higher altitudes where the summers are mild and winters cold with many frost and heavy snow, and annual average rainfall is about 1800 mm.

 This species of eucalypt has been introduced to New Zealand and parts of the Caucasus.

-Use in horticulture
+Cultivation and uses

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.
 This species is noted for exceptional cold tolerance for a eucalyptus (to −14 °C, exceptionally −20 °C for brief periods) and is now commonly planted as an ornamental tree across the British Isles.

-Uses

 The fragrant leaves give off essential oils when they are creased or burned, which are used in different forms (floral composition, infusion, tincture, oil, etc) to treat many respiratory diseases, rheumatism, migraines, fatigue and as antiseptic.

 The Aboriginal people of Tasmania used the sap of the tree to produce a fermented beverage called way-a-linah.